soniah/blog/content/posts/2012-01-19-wordpress-clearline-theme-display-tags-not-categories.md

   - PHP
   - Wordpress
 ---
-The WordPress Clearline theme displays **categories** not **tags** for posts, and doesn&#8217;t have a way of modifying it&#8217;s behaviour through the settings area.
+The WordPress Clearline theme displays **categories** not **tags** for posts, and doesn't have a way of modifying it's behaviour through the settings area.
 This is easily fixed with a one line code change:

 <!--more-->